Does my life insurance cover Coronavirus (COVID-19)?

-No, not necessarily, although some insurance companies are adding additional questions to their application forms relating to recent travel and so may postpone your application for 14 days.
+No, not necessarily, although some insurance companies have added additional questions to their application forms relating to recent travel, symptoms of the virus as well as exposure to someone who has tested positive for the virus.
+So your application may be postponed for 14 days or more dependent on what you answer.
 Applications may, however, take longer to be assessed by the insurer, due to a combination of increased demand and lower staff numbers.
 Some applications will require a report from your doctor, known as a General Practitioner's Report or GPR.
 It stands to reason that these will take longer to complete as GP's prioritise their workload.

 What is the best way to buy life insurance now?